• Inside The Pink House

 "Fabulous family living!"

 "Hello!
 I’m Emily Murray, founder and editor of The Pink House.
-I’m a lifestyle journalist who has written and edited for loads of different publications, including Glamour, Stylist, The Guardian, Grazia, Cosmopolitan, Condé Nast Traveller, Brides and Mother & Baby.
-Here I am in the bricks-and-mortar Pink House, where I live with the Pink House Husband and our two small, semi-feral boys.
-Our green sofa is covered in marker pen and chocolate and the Eames rocker has a few suspicious stains.
+I’m a lifestyle journalist who has written and edited for loads of different publications, including Stylist, The Guardian, Grazia, Cosmopolitan, Conde Nast Traveller, Brides, and Mother & Baby.
+Here I am in the bricks-and-mortar Pink House in South East London, where I live with the Pink House Husband (PHH) and our two small, semi-feral boys.
+Our fabulous Christopher Farr sofa is covered in marker pen and chocolate, and the Eames rocker has a few suspicious stains.
 Come in and make yourself at home.
 No need to take your shoes off."

 IMG_2340.png